aduvenhage/raytracer/README.md

 Done:
 - create JPEG image writer for seeing what I created
 - generic job/worker system (multi-theading) -- using all of my CPU now :-)
+- get into the weeds with some algorithm investigations (quicksort, breadth first searches with heuristics, etc. -- algorithms_playground.h)

 Busy:
-- get into the weeds with some algorithm investigations (quicksort, breadth first searches with heuristics, etc. -- algorithms_playground.h)
+- create JPEG image reader for textures, etc.

 Todo:
 - add namespace hyrarchy for different components and sub-systems